Warning: Late repayment can cause you serious money problems. For help go to moneyadviceservice.org.uk

 Bad Credit Loans

 If you have bad credit it can be difficult to find bad credit loans that meets your needs and are still, most importantly, available to you.

-A lot of the mainstream lenders such as banks or building societies will be unwilling to provide you with a loan.
-Luckily there are still a number of lenders out there that are able to help out… and we have them on our panel.
+If you have bad credit, a lot of the mainstream lenders such as banks or building societies will be unwilling to provide you with a loan.
+Luckily there are still a number of lenders out there that are able to help out with bad credit loans… and we have them on our panel.

 What is Bad Credit?

 There is a lot of confusion over the term “bad credit” and “poor credit”, even “fair” or “good” credit are terms that are thrown around all the time.
 What they actually mean remains a mystery to many.
 How do you know if you need bad credit loans if you don’t even know if you have poor credit!?